AdaCore/learn/content/courses/advanced-ada/chapters/access_types.rst

 exist anymore |mdash| thereby creating a dangling reference.

 Even though we're actually not assigning :ada:`A2` to :ada:`A1` in the original code, we could have done it.
-The accessibility rules prevent that such an error is ever introduced to the program.
+The accessibility rules ensure that such an error is never introduced into the program.

 .. admonition:: For further reading...